 The damage caused by gall mites is mostly cosmetic, so control of the mites is not required.
 However, if you are bothered by the appearance of the galls, you can have the most affected leaves removed, which will help keep the mites from spreading.

 Aphids are small, barely visible insects with pear-shaped bodies.
 Some species are black, while others are brown, yellow, or green.
 They live on and feed on the leaves of plants such as cabbage, potatoes, melons, apples, and tomatoes.
 Aphid damage often causes leaves to curl up and turn yellow.

 The best way to remove aphids is often to spray the plant with water, which knocks the insects off the leaves and leaves them unable to find their way back.
 For more serious infestations, insecticide sprays are effective.
 Planting garlic and chives in your garden helps keep aphids away.

 All of these pests have one thing in common: the sooner you take action, the easier they are to get rid of.
 If you notice any of these pests invading your garden or yard, give the experts at Jones Bros.
-Pest Control, Inc. a call.
+Pest Control, Inc. a call for your outdoor pest control.
 We offer a wide range of pest control services to keep your home and land in great shape.